Reported fatalities for the Day of Mourning

 The National Day of Mourning occurs annually on April 28, to honour those who have died, been injured, or suffered an illness in a workplace.
 The Day of Mourning was enshrined in national legislation by an act of parliament on February 1, 1991.

-Every year on the Day of Mourning, the WSIB, in conjunction with the Ministry of Labour, reports on workplace fatalities in Ontario workplaces.
-The Day of Mourning fatality statistic is a province-wide fatality number and includes all workplaces in Ontario, not just those covered by the WSIB.
+Every year on the Day of Mourning, the WSIB, in conjunction with the Ministry of Labour, reports on fatalities in Ontario workplaces.
+The Day of Mourning fatality statistic is a province-wide number and includes all workplaces in Ontario, not just those covered by the WSIB.
 The number is fully reconciled with the WSIB, the Ministry of Labour and the Chief Prevention Office.
-In 2016, there were 208 individuals who died from a work-related injury or illness in Ontario.
+In 2017, there were 227 individuals who died from a work-related injury or illness in Ontario.

 It is important to note that the different methodologies used for reporting fatalities for various purposes can result in different statistics being reported.
 The following describes why WSIB fatality statistics differ from the Day of Mourning statistics.

 The WSIB traumatic and occupational disease fatality statistics only include those workplaces covered by the WSIB under the Workplace Safety and Insurance Act.
 They include traumatic fatalities that occurred in the year specified as well as occupational disease fatalities for which entitlement was granted in the prior year, although the fatality may have occurred years earlier.
 People who passed away while receiving 100 per cent permanent disability benefits granted under a pre-1990 legislative framework are not included.
 The WSIB recognizes these individuals were employed in an Ontario workplace, suffered from a permanent disability, and have since passed away.
 The WSIB is unable to confirm these deaths as being related to the original injury or illness, and therefore they are not included in our annual fatality reporting.